-Name and Province and Country of Residence Current Position with Birchcliff Principal Occupation During the Past Five Years or More Bruno P. Geremia Alberta, Canada Vice-President and Chief Financial Officer Mr. Geremia has been the Vice-President and Chief Financial Officer of Birchcliff since the inception of the Corporation.
-He is a Chartered Accountant with over 27 years of experience in the oil and natural gas industry and is one of the Corporation's founders.
+Name and Province and Country of Residence Current Position with Birchcliff Principal Occupation During the Past Five Years or More Myles R. Bosman Alberta, Canada Vice-President, Exploration and Chief Operating Officer Mr. Bosman has been the Vice-President, Exploration and Chief Operating Officer of Birchcliff since the inception of the Corporation.
+He is a Professional Geologist with over 29 years of experience in the oil and natural gas industry and is one of the Corporation's founders.
+Prior to joining Birchcliff, Mr. Bosman served as the Vice-President, Exploration and Chief Operating Officer of Case Resources Inc., the Exploration Manager of Summit Resources Ltd. and as an Exploration Geologist with both Numac Energy Inc. and Canadian Hunter Exploration.
+He received a Bachelor of Science degree in Geology from the University of Calgary and a Resource Engineering diploma from the Northern Alberta Institute of Technology and is a member of APEGA.
+Christopher A. Carlsen Alberta, Canada Vice-President, Engineering Mr. Carlsen has been the Vice-President, Engineering of Birchcliff since July 2013 and prior thereto, he was an Asset Team Lead and Senior Exploitation Engineer with Birchcliff.
+He is a Professional Engineer with over 19 years of experience in the oil and natural gas industry.
+Prior to joining Birchcliff, Mr. Carlsen was the Senior Engineer at Greenfield Resources Ltd. and held various engineering positions at both Encana Corporation and PanCanadian Petroleum Ltd. He received a Bachelor of Science degree in Chemical Engineering from the University of Saskatchewan and is a member of APEGA.
+Bruno P. Geremia Alberta, Canada Vice-President and Chief Financial Officer Mr. Geremia has been the Vice-President and Chief Financial Officer of Birchcliff since the inception of the Corporation.
+He is a Chartered Accountant with over 28 years of experience in the oil and natural gas industry and is one of the Corporation's founders.
 Prior to joining Birchcliff, Mr. Geremia served as the Vice-President and Chief Financial Officer of both Case Resources Inc. and Big Bear Exploration Ltd., as the Director, Commercial of Gulf Canada Resources and as the Manager, Special Projects of Stampeder Exploration Ltd. He was previously a Chartered Accountant with Deloitte & Touche LLP.
 Mr. Geremia received a Bachelor of Commerce degree from the University of Calgary.
-David M. Humphreys Alberta, Canada Vice-President, Operations Mr. Humphreys has been the Vice-President, Operations of Birchcliff since October 9, 2009 and has over 31 years of experience in the oil and natural gas industry.
-Prior to joining Birchcliff, he served as the Vice-President, Operations of Highpine Oil & Gas Ltd., White Fire Energy Ltd. and Virtus Energy Ltd. and the Production Manager of both Husky Oil Operations Ltd. and Ionic Energy.
-Mr. Humphreys received a Hydrocarbon Engineering Technology diploma from the Northern Alberta Institute of Technology and is a member of ASET.
-He also has his P.L.
-(Eng.) designation and is a member of APEGA.
+David M. Humphreys Alberta, Canada Vice-President, Operations Mr. Humphreys has been the Vice-President, Operations of Birchcliff since October 2009.
+He has 34 years of experience in the oil and natural gas industry.
+Prior to joining Birchcliff in 2009, he served as Vice-President, Operations of Highpine Oil & Gas Ltd., White Fire Energy Ltd. and Virtus Energy Ltd. and Production Manager of both Husky Oil Operations Limited and Ionic Energy.
+Mr. Humphreys received his Hydrocarbon Engineering Technology diploma from the Northern Alberta Institute of Technology and is a member of ASET.
+He also has a Professional Licensee (Engineering) designation with APEGA.
+Mr. Humphreys is the Vice Chair of The Explorers and Producers Association of Canada (EPAC) and sits on the Safety Standards Council for Energy Safety Canada.